Mechanics Mill

-Mechanics Mill is an historic cotton textile mill located at 1082 Davol Street in Fall River, Massachusetts.
+Mechanics Mill is a historic cotton textile mill located at 1082 Davol Street in Fall River, Massachusetts.
+Built in 1868, the mill represents an important example of Second Empire industrial architecture and marks a significant shift in the city's corporate development patterns.

+Architecture and construction

-The mill was constructed in 1868 from red brick, in the Italianate style.
-The mill's octagonal tower originally had a highly decorative top, that has been removed.
+The mill was constructed in the Italianate style in 1868 from red brick.
+The mill's octagonal tower originally had a highly decorative top, which has been removed.
 The mill office was once located in front of the mill along Davol Street, but has also been removed.

+The mill was constructed north of the city center, along the waterfront, with a tidewater dock to receive coal shipments to feed its boilers.
+Water for the steam engines was obtained from a well shaft dug nearby.
+The Mechanics Mill was also one of the first in the city to have a fire sprinkler protection system.

+History

 The Mechanics Mill company was incorporated on May 25, 1868, by a special charter granted by the Massachusetts Legislature.
-Thomas J. Borden served as the first president and D.H.
+Thomas J. Borden served as the first president, and D.H.
 Dyer was treasurer.
-Along with the Merchants Mill established in 1867, the Mechanics Mill was formed by a large number of stock holders with small means, beginning a new trend in the development of new corporations in the city.
+Along with Merchants Mill, established in 1867, the Mechanics Mill was formed by a large number of stockholders with limited means, marking a new trend in the city's corporate development.
 There were initially 328 stockholders, compared to a dozen or so with other mills at the time.

-The mill was constructed north of the city center, along the waterfront with a tidewater dock to receive coal shipments to feed its boilers.
-Water for the steam engines was obtained from a well shaft dug nearby.
-The Mechanics Mill was also one of the first in the city to have a fire sprinkler protection system.

-In 1929 the Mechanics Mill merged with the nearby Weetamoe Mill, but was soon closed.
+In 1929, the Mechanics Mill merged with the nearby Weetamoe Mill, but it was soon closed.
 It was later part of Quaker Fabric Corporation, which closed in 2007.

+Modern use

 The mill experienced a rebirth in 2012 as Commonwealth Landing, including office space, several small stores and two restaurants, including Jerry Remy's Sports Bar & Grill, owned by Fall River native, former Boston Red Sox second baseman and current NESN sportscaster Jerry Remy.

-The mill was added to the National Historic Register in 1983.
+The mill was added to the National Register of Historic Places in 1983.